TomFinley/TomFinley.github.io/llm/sydney/_posts/2023-05-01-librarian-confesses.md

 title: "The Librarian Confesses"
 ---

-This is naturally rather similar to the earlier encounter with the detective and the librarian, just with the roles reversed.
+This is naturally rather similar to the [earlier encounter][earlier] with the detective and the librarian, just with the roles reversed.
 In this case I'm the detective, but I don't really get to do much detecting at all, as the librarian played by Bing is only too eager to confess, without my really doing anything.
 Plus, of course, it immediately censors itself once it does so.
 This is a sadly more typical scenario for the bot.

+[earlier]: {% post_url /llm/sydney/2023-04-26-librarian %}

 ----------